ObolNetwork/obol-docs/docs/int/quickstart/quickstart-combine.md

 # Combine DV keyshares

-Combine distributed validator keyshares into an Ethereum validator key

 :::caution
-Combining keyshares into an Ethereum validator key is a security hazard, and can potentially get you slashed.
+Combining keyshares into an Ethereum validator key is a security hazard, and can potentially cause your validator to be slashed.

 Only combine keyshares for a cluster that's about to be shut down.
 :::

+Combine distributed validator keyshares into an Ethereum validator key.

 ## Pre-requisites

-- Ensure you have all the `.charon` directories of all the cluster node operators
+- Ensure you have all the `.charon` directories of all the cluster node operators.
 - Ensure you have [docker](https://docs.docker.com/engine/install/) installed.
 - Make sure `docker` is running before executing the commands below.